ESCAPE-EVACUATE-US/evacuate_us/README.md

 1. Go to the root endpoint ```http://0.0.0.0:8000```
 2. Choose an image
 3. Click confirm button
 4. You will get a scanned image.
-Click on your position, click "Mark" button and "Confirm button"
+Double-click on your position, click "Confirm location"
 5. In dev =)